vjmichael/MikeyTools/README.md

 # Mike's Multi-Tool Kit (mikeystoolkit) - LM Studio Plugin

+### This is a WIP.
+Some tools may not work, some tools may kinda work.
+The vision tools will not work except for OCR but if your model has native vision support, you do not need the vision tools.
+Sometimes there might be a JSON output that triggers a stop fault.
+I have tried a front end and back end protection.  ###

 A comprehensive TypeScript plugin for LM Studio that provides advanced file operations, web search, content fetching, code execution, persistent memory, schema validation, and code intelligence.

 ## License